zzerexx/scripts/README.md

 does not work with custom character models (strucid, phantom forces, etc)
 **ONLY** works if players are not in a folder (in Workspace)
 if u want the colors to be based on teamcolor, use the team check version
+chams do not apply to newly spawned players